MatthieuFra/jsPsychPDS/index.md

 > Participants choose between two sounds in a pair wich one seems more adequately reflecting the descriptor associated.
 Example : Wich sound is the most <b>Low</b> for you : A or B ?
 All the pairs without mutations are tested for all descriptors.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>